xoppepop/pve-tools/README.md

 # pve-storage-info

-A lightweight, fast, parallelized storage-inspection tool for **Proxmox VE**.
+A lightweight, ~~fast~~, parallelized (not tested) storage-inspection wrapper over some pvesh calls for **Proxmox VE**.
-It collects detailed information about VM and container disks across a cluster, aggregates storage usage, and provides multiple output formats (table, CSV, JSON).
+It collects information about VM and container disks across a cluster, aggregates storage usage, and provides multiple output formats (table, CSV, JSON).

 ---